FlorianBro31/ThunderSim/README.md

 # ThunderSim

-A maze/thunder simulator written in C.
+A maze/thunder simulator written in C.</br>
 Works using the breadth-first search algorithm.

 # Exemples